- General Instructions

 Get a required appraisal and complete Section B of Form 8283, or

 Attach to your return a required appraisal of clothing or household items not in good used condition, an easement on a building in a registered historic district, or property for which you claimed a deduction of more than $500,000.

-However, your deduction will not be disallowed if your failure was due to reasonable cause and not willful neglect or was due to a good-faith omission.
-If the IRS asks you to submit the form, you have 90 days to send a completed Section B of Form 8283 before your deduction is disallowed.
-However, your deduction will not be allowed if you did not get a required appraisal within the required period.
+Your deduction will not be disallowed if your failure was due to reasonable cause and not willful neglect or was due to a good-faith omission.
+However your deduction will not be allowed if you did not get a required appraisal within the required period.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.